 Tayo Aluko.
 Writer, Performer.
 Tayo was born in Nigeria, and now lives in England, having worked previously as an architect and property developer.
 He has fronted orchestras as baritone soloist in concert halls, and has also performed lead roles in operas and musicals.
 CALL MR ROBESON has won numerous awards at festivals in the UK and Canada.
 He delivers a lecture/concert called PAUL ROBESON - THE GIANT, IN A NUTSHELL.
 Another one titled FROM BLACK AFRICA TO THE WHITE HOUSE: a talk about Black Political Resistance, illustrated with spirituals has been performed in three continents.
 He researched, wrote and narrated to camera a piece on West African History before the Trans-Atlantic Slave Trade, which forms part of the permanent exhibit at Liverpool's International Slavery Museum.
-His 15-minute play, HALF MOON, which also deals with ancient Africa has been performed the writings of African American Langston Hughes, for performance with live jazz accompaniment.
-His new play JUST AN ORDINARY LAWYER premièred at the Edinburgh Fringe in August 2016 and received its Canadian and international première in Victoria, BC in early February 2017.
+His 15-minute play, HALF MOON, which also deals with ancient Africa has been performed several times in the UK.
+He has developed a piece titled WHAT HAPPENS? featuring the writings of African American Langston Hughes, for performance with live jazz accompaniment.
+His new play JUST AN ORDINARY LAWYER premiered at the Edinburgh Fringe in August 2016.